gagle/node-binary-reader/README.md

 Anything that reads binary files.
 These are the benefits you'll win:

 - Read big binary files without caring about how to retrieve the data and without implementing your own internal cursor system.
-- Avoids the callback nesting.
+- Avoid the callback nesting.
 It uses a very lightweight asynchronous control flow library: [deferred-queue](https://github.com/gagle/node-deferred-queue).
-- Eases the error handling.
+- Ease the error handling.
 - It is lazy!
 Delays the open and read calls until they are necessary, ie. `br.open(file).close()` does nothing.

 ---